Georgia State Patrol

-The Georgia State Patrol (GSP) was established in March 1937 in the U.S. state of Georgia and is a division of the Georgia Department of Public Safety.
-It is the primary state patrol agency for the U.S. state of Georgia.
-Troopers operate primarily on the state’s Interstate systems conducting speed enforcement and interdicting drugs and other criminal activities.
-I-95 heading towards Savannah, Brunswick, and the state of Florida is a major location for GSP troopers due to the high volume of drugs and other criminal activity on that interstate.
-GSP troopers also investigate traffic crashes and enforce traffic and criminal laws on the state's roads.
+Georgia State Patrol (GSP) is a division of the Georgia Department of Public Safety.
+It is the primary state patrol agency for the U.S. state of Georgia, established in March 1937.
+Although focused primarily on the enforcement of traffic laws and investigation of traffic crashes, the GSP supports the efforts of all public safety agencies to reduce criminal activity, apprehend those involved, and respond to natural and manmade disasters.

 History

 The Department of Public Safety was created as Georgia citizens complained about increased traffic fatalities, crime, and a need for a larger law enforcement agency with statewide arrest powers.
 Georgia lawmakers decided to create the State Patrol.
-In 1937, Governor E.D.
-Rivers appointed Philip H. Brewster, Sr. as its first permanent commissioner.
+In 1937, Governor E.D Rivers appointed Philip H. Brewster, Sr. as its first permanent commissioner.
 That summer the first Trooper School was held at Georgia Tech.
 Eighty troopers graduated the first year.
-To date, the Georgia State Patrol has graduated 106 Trooper Schools.
+To date, the Georgia State Patrol has graduated 115 Trooper Schools.

+In November 2021, Distributed Denial of Secrets released 1.8 terabytes of police helicopter surveillance footage from the Dallas Police Department and the Georgia State Patrol.
+According to Wired, the footage showed helicopters capturing everything from cars lined up at a drive-through, and people standing in their yards and on the street.
+Non-profit advocacy group Fight for the Future called the leak "a crystal-clear example of why mass surveillance makes our society less safe, not more safe."